vippsas/vipps-developers/common-topics/api-lifecycle.md

 ## Versioning

-Vipps APIs uses [Semantic Versioning](https://semver.org), which states:
+Our APIs uses [Semantic Versioning](https://semver.org), which states:

 > Given a version number MAJOR.MINOR.PATCH, increment the:
 >